-The primary way air purifiers help with Asthma is by reducing the volume of allergens and irritants in the air that can trigger an asthma attack.
+The primary way air purifiers can relieve asthma is by reducing the volume of allergens and irritants in the air that can trigger an asthma attack.

-Learn about our top recommended air purifiers for asthma, or keep reading to learn more about how an air purifier can be part of a holistic asthma treatment regimen.
+Learn about our top rated air purifiers for asthma, or keep reading to learn more about how an air purifier can be part of a holistic asthma treatment regimen.

 How Effective Are Air Purifiers for Asthma?